Elkhorn Coral Facts

 Elkhorn Coral Physical Description

-The fabulous Elkhorn Coral possesses an appearance that typically garners it a great deal of notice and appreciation by most who encounter it.
-The amazing invertebrate accomplishes this due to a combination of both unique form and sheer physical dimensions.
+The fabulous Elkhorn Coral possesses an appearance that typically garners it a great deal of notice and appreciation by most individuals who encounter it.
+The amazing invertebrate manages to accomplish this feat due to a combination of both unique form and impressive physical dimensions.

-Each specimen of this species develops numerous branches that display a frond-like structure.
+Like some of its kindred, each specimen of this species develops numerous branches that display a frond-like structure.
 In shape, each of these sections further range in shape from flattened to nearly round.
-These also generally prutrude from central trunk, and grow strongly upward.
+These also generally prutrude from the creature’s central trunk, and grow strongly upward.

-When fully mature, the branches of this marvel of Nature attain widths measuring up to 15 in (38.1 cm).
-Thickness varies accordingly, of course, yet reaches up to approximately 2 in (5.1 cm).
-That depth varies across the branch, though, creating a rough appearance.
+When an individual’s fully mature, the branches of this marvel of Nature attain widths measuring up to 15 in (38.1 cm).
+The thickness of these varies accordingly, of course, yet reaches up to roughly 2 in (5.1 cm).
+That depth varies across the entirety of the branch, though, creating a rough appearance.

-Due to its colonial nature, each specimen of this creature has the ability to achieve significant sizes.
+Due to its colonial nature, each example of this amazing creature possesses the ability to achieve significant sizes.
 Some, in fact, reach as much as 6 ft (1.83 m) in height, while managing to grow to a width that measures up to 12 ft (3.7 m).
-Few manage to attain such size, though.
+Few among the species manage to attain such size, though.

-It’s the overall design of the marvelous Elkhorn Coral that provides its common name, however.
-That’s because the general structure resembles the antlers of an elk or similar relative.
+Understandably, it’s the overall design of the marvelous Elkhorn Coral that provides its common name, however.
+That’s because the general design closely resembles the antlers of an elk or similar relative.
 In color, these constructs range from various shades of pale brown to a light tan.

-Yet, exceptional examples of the animal nevertheless do occur.
-In fact, some individual colonies of this extraordinary Cnidaria attain widths of up to 43 ft (13.1 m).
+Yet, exceptional individuals of the fascinating animal nevertheless do occasionally occur.
+In fact, some individual colonies of this extraordinary Cnidaria attain widths measuring up to 43 ft (13.1 m).
 Examples of such size occur increasing infrequently, though, due to environmental conditions.

 - Kingdom: Animalia